KhronosGroup/VK-GL-CTS/external/openglcts/README.md

 5. Test cases included in Khronos Confidential CTS must be run and present in the test logs.
-6. For implementations that support multiple window configurations (e.g. those exposed by EGL, wgl, or similar binding layer), the number of non-multisampled configurations identified as `CONFORMANT` by the binding layer is greater than or equal to the number identified as `NON-CONFORMANT`.
+6. For implementations that support multiple window configurations (e.g. those exposed by EGL, WGL, or similar binding layer), the number of non-multisampled configurations identified as `CONFORMANT` by the binding layer is greater than or equal to the number identified as `NON-CONFORMANT`.
 7. An implementation must expose the same set of conformant configurations for all API versions covered by the submission.
-For example, a OpenGL ES 3.2 submission also covers OpenGL ES 3.1 , ES 3.0 and 2.0 conformance, and therefore for all these APIs the implementation must expose the same conformant configurations.
+For example, an OpenGL ES 3.2 submission also covers OpenGL ES 3.1, ES 3.0 and 2.0 conformance, and therefore for all these APIs the implementation must expose the same conformant configurations.
 8. The appropriate OpenGL or OpenGL ES Review Committee agrees to grant any requested waivers and confirms the validity of the test results, OR